GoogleChrome/web.dev/src/site/content/en/blog/sms-receiver-announce/index.md

 approach as we go through our origin trial ([early exploration](https://chromium-review.googlesource.com/c/chromium/src/+/1639728)) and we are interested to hear what developers and users think.
-Our imperative approach could provide a more flexible UX and reduce friction verifying a phone number under certain circumstances.
+Our imperative approach could provide a more flexible UX and reduce friction when verifying a phone number under certain circumstances.
 The declarative approach is easier to implement for developers, but requires a form field and at least several taps: focus on the input field, select the one-time-code, then submit the form.
 The